 CymaBay Therapeutics (NASDAQ:CBAY) is a cutting-edge biotech company working in liver disease.
-Right now, all eyes are on lead product candidate Seladelpar.
+Right now, all eyes are on its lead product candidate, Seladelpar.
 This is for the treatment of primary biliary cholangitis (PBC).
 PBC is a chronic disease that slowly destroys bile ducts in the liver.

-The drug is a potential disruptor to Intercept Pharma’s (NASDAQ:ICPT) PBC franchise Oclavia.
+The drug is a potential disruptor of Intercept Pharma’s (NASDAQ:ICPT) PBC franchise, Oclavia.
 As a result, investors should watch out.
 RBC Capital writes, “Ocaliva provides a sustainable revenue stream for the company and helps establish a stable valuation floor — and any potential emerging competition in decreased uptake could affect the base value of the stock outside of NASH.”

 Furthermore, CBAY has already reported Phase II data that shows improvements upon OCA’s efficacy (especially on response rates) and potential for improvement to pruritic symptoms (i.e., itching).
 The company is now enrolling patients for the final Phase III trial.

-According to CBAY; 1 in 1,000 women over the age of 40 lives with PBC.
+According to CBAY; 1 in 1,000 women over the age of 40 live with PBC.
 Interested in CymaBay stock?
 Get a free CBAY Stock Research Report.

 Atara Bio (ATRA)